Generic Name: insulin (IN-su-lin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center or emergency room immediately.Proper storage of insulin:

-Store the syringes at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in the original package.
+Store the needles at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in the original package.
 Store away from heat, moisture, and light.
 Keep insulin and needles out of the reach of children and away from pets.

 - If you have any questions about insulin, please talk with your doctor, pharmacist, or other health care provider.